10 Best Open Source CRM Systems 2023 (Free & Paid Software)

 Proprietary software is a closed system.
 It's a product locked up in a black box.
 You download it for free or buy a subscription.
 Then you set it up for your needs.
 There is no assembly required.
 You can skip hiring in-house developers.
 This is a 'full stack' category of CRM.
 It's designed for the big picture.
 They can cover basic needs across the board, right out of the box.

 An open source customer management system's source code is open.
 It's available to the public for use and modification.
 You can take the product and tweak things here and there towards your specific needs.
-In most cases, open source code is already well developed.
+In most cases, open source code is already well-developed.
 Customization solutions have been streamlined for speed and ease.

-Small and medium-sized businesses go open source.
-Others choose closed source, proprietary software.
-Both types do sales, service, marketing, project management, and every other CRM thing you can imagine.
-They usually come with mobile apps that let you work on-the-go.
 Qualitatively speaking, there's not a massive difference between the two.
 The choice is really all down to what kind of CRM applications you need, and how much time you're willing to invest in getting your system up and running.

 The advantages of open source CRM software

 There is a clear appeal in the open source movement that surrounds CRM.
 With its sense of community and freedom to innovate, contributing to open source can feel like you're producing something original.
-Others might find open source software development to be time-consuming.
-It might be a distraction from your primary business.

 One advantage of open source is that these CRM systems have more robust integrations and plugins.
 You can build the exact integration you want without any vendor restrictions.
 If you're concerned about flexibility and scalability over time, open source has the advantage.
-Another very pragmatic reason for using open source tools is its cost.
-They're free or affordably priced.
-They are less likely to have time-based commitments to software licenses.
-If you signed up for a year with a proprietary CRM but decided it wasn't right some months in, you'd likely still pay for the year.
-That wouldn't happen with most open source tools.

 Out of the box vs ready-to-go